jaspershen-lab/jaspershen-lab/content/authors/arumugam-vaisnavi/_index.md

 superuser: false
 title: Vaisnavi ARUMUGAM
 user_groups:
-- Students
+- Students2
-- Undergraduate Students
+- Undergraduate Students2
+- Alumni
 ---

 My research interests include areas such as bioinformatics and molecular biology.
 I am interested to widen my expertise in using bioinformatics tools to analyse biological data and make meaningful contributions in the area of public health.